pagalvin/tsbook/chapter07_Functions.md

 ## Arrow Functions

 Arrow functions take their name from their syntax.
-You'll see that shortly.

 Many TypeScript developers prefer to call these *lambda* functions and sometimes *anonymous* functions.
+They almost always mean the same thing.

 Arrow functions are tremendously useful.
 They provide a nice syntax shortener and more importantly, help reduce confusion over JavaScript scopes by redefining the `this` keyword into something more intuitive.